 The Gunmakers are proud to remain a working company, one of the few City of London Livery Companies who still carry out the work for which they were founded.
 Although the Company maintains strong links with the British gun trade, its members encompass a broad range of professions.
 Together with the rest of the Livery movement, the Company supports the Lord Mayor of the City of London and engages in social and charitable activities.
 The Gunmakers’ Company Charitable Trust helps support training and innovation in gunmaking.

-The Company is governed by the Master and Court of Assistants.
-The current Master, installed on 5 November 2019, is Mr Roddy Richmond-Watson.
+The Company is governed by the Master, Wardens and Court of Assistants.